MythicalROM/android_prebuilts_gcc_linux-x86_arm_arm-eabi-4.8-linaro/README.md

 This branch contains some of the latest cross compiler toolchains I've built for Android kernel development, it contains the following:
-- "Linaro GCC 4.8.3-2014.01 Toolchains" subfolder contains the toolchains that include Linaro GCC 4.8-2014.01 (4.8.3) and Linaro GDB 7.6.1-2013.10
+- "Linaro GCC 4.8.3-2014.02 Toolchains" subfolder contains the toolchains that include Linaro GCC 4.8-2014.02 (4.8.3) and Linaro GDB 7.6.1-2013.10

-Note: The GCC 4.8 toolchains could cause incompatibility problems with some kernels
+Note: GCC 4.8 toolchains could cause incompatibility problems with some kernels

 You can find other zipped toolchain builds on my Mediafire folder, please take a look at the original thread on